mok0230/simple-escrow-dapp/readme.md

 ## Front-End

-To run the front-end application move into the `app` folder and run `npx parcel index.html`.
+To run the React application move into the `app` folder and run `yarn start`.

-You can learn more about Parcel [here](https://parceljs.org/).
+## Local Testing

+Run a local blockchain node with [Ganache CLI](https://docs.nethereum.com/en/latest/ethereum-and-clients/ganache-cli/) and configure MetaMask to the correct network.